New Limit for Neutrinoless Double-Beta Decay of $^{100}$Mo from the CUPID-Mo Experiment

 A detector embedding a candidate with ${Q_{\beta\beta} > 2615\,}$keV is an optimal choice in terms of background control, as the bulk of the $\gamma$ natural radioactivity ends at 2615\,keV, corresponding to the energy of the \Tl line in the $^{232}$Th decay chain.
 However, the energy region above $\sim 2.6\,$MeV is dominated by events due to surface radioactive contamination, especially energy-degraded $\alpha$~particles~\cite{Alduino:2018,Adams2020}, as shown by the results of CUORE, the largest \onbb bolometric experiment currently under way.

-A method to reject $\alpha$ events in bolometers exploits light emission --- scintillation or Cherenkov --- from certain detector materials~\cite{Pirro:2005ar,Poda:2017,Tabarelli:2010,Giuliani:2012,Giuliani:2018, Azzolini:2019nmi,Azzolini:2019tta, Alenkov:2019}.
-Since the \ga and \be light yield is appreciably different from the \al light yield at equal deposited energy, while the bolometric thermal response is almost equivalent, the simultaneous detection of light and heat can effectively reject the surface $\alpha$ background.

-The detector technology of CUPID-Mo has been developed by the LUMINEU Collaboration \cite{Armengaud:2017,Poda:2017a} and is described together with the experimental setup in \cite{Armengaud:2020}.
-The isotope of interest \Mo features a $Q_{\beta\beta}$ of $ (3034.40 \pm 0.17) $\,keV \cite{Rahaman:2008} and a natural abundance of 9.7\% making large scale enrichment viable by gas centrifuge isotopic separation.
-In CUPID-Mo, it is embedded into scintillating \enrlmo (\lmo) crystals by a double low-thermal-gradient Czochralski crystallization process~\cite{Grigorieva:2017} from enriched Mo previously used in the NEMO-3 experiment \cite{Arnold:2015}.
+A dual readout of light --- scintillation or Cherenkov --- in addition to the thermal signal allows for the discrimination of $\alpha$ events in various targets~\cite{Pirro:2005ar,Poda:2017,Tabarelli:2010,Giuliani:2012,Giuliani:2018, Azzolini:2019nmi,Azzolini:2019tta, Alenkov:2019}.
+This technology has been developed for the scintillating \enrlmo crystals used in CUPID-Mo by the LUMINEU Collaboration \cite{Armengaud:2017,Poda:2017a} and its effectiveness is described together with the experimental setup in \cite{Armengaud:2020}.
+The isotope of interest \Mo features a $Q_{\beta\beta}$ of $ (3034.40 \pm 0.17) $\,keV \cite{Rahaman:2008} and a natural abundance of 9.7\% making large-scale enrichment viable by gas centrifuge isotopic separation \cite{CUPIDInterestGroup:2019inu}.
+In CUPID-Mo, it is embedded into \enrlmo (\lmo) crystals by a double low-thermal-gradient Czochralski crystallization process~\cite{Grigorieva:2017} from enriched Mo previously used in the NEMO-3 experiment \cite{Arnold:2015}.
 A total of twenty cylindrical $\sim210\,$g crystals are stacked into 5 towers which results in a \Mo mass of $ (2.258\pm0.005)\,$kg with an average \Mo isotopic abundance of $(96.6\pm0.2)\%$.
-Bolometric Ge light detectors (LDs) complement each \lmo detector module, such that all but the top \lmo elements of the 4-crystal tower see a LD at both the top and bottom.
+Round Ge wafers, attached to the bottom of each \lmo detector, are used as bolometric light detectors (LDs).
+Due to the stacking into the 4-layer tower most \lmo detectors have a direct line of sight to a LD both at the top and bottom, except for the top crystal of each tower which has a Cu lid on one side \cite{Armengaud:2020}.
 The \lmo crystals as well as the LDs are instrumented with Neutron-Transmutation-Doped (NTD)-Ge sensors \cite{Haller:1994}.
 The towers are installed with a mechanical decoupling inside the EDELWEISS cryogenic infrastructure~\cite{Armengaud:2017b, Hehn:2016} at the Laboratoire Souterrain de Modane in France.

-The data of the present analysis have been acquired over a 380 day period between March 2019 and April 2020 at operation temperatures of 20.7 and 22\,mK. $82\,\% $ of the time was devoted to the \onbb search, split into 240 days of physics data and 73 days of calibration data.

-We only consider 213 out of the 240 days of physics data, split into 7 datasets for which we also have calibration data with high statistics and hence a precise knowledge of the energy scale.